 If a seller or landlord is offering concessions, it's a safe bet that the economy is hurting and he's desperate to sell or rent his property.
 Concessions are anything that sweetens the pot in a real estate deal.
 In the case of sales, they might be in the form of cash back to the buyer, a reduction in sales price or the inclusion of a few appliances in the deal.
 Most commonly, however, concessions involve sellers picking up some or all of the closing costs.
-Lenders have strict rules regarding concessions which typically prohibit a direct cash exchange between buyers and sellers outside of settlement, which could be construed as fraud.
+Lenders have strict rules regarding concessions that typically prohibit a direct cash exchange between buyers and sellers outside of settlement, which could be construed as fraud.

 A concession means the seller will walk away with a little less cash at closing, and the buyer will not have to come up with as much cash.
 For example, if you're purchasing a home for $275,000, if you must put 10 percent down, and if you have $5,000 in closing costs, you'd need $32,500 at closing.
 If the buyer offers you a $5,000 concession, you'd only have to come up with the $27,500 down payment.

-Fannie Mae and Freddie Mac limit concessions to 3 percent of the sales price or of the appraised value of the home if you're putting down less than 10 percent, but this increases to 6 percent if your down payment is greater.
+Fannie Mae and Freddie Mac limit concessions to 3 percent of the sales price or of the appraised value of the home if you're putting down less than 10 percent, but this increases to either 6 percent or 9 percent if your down payment is greater.
 Private lenders also follow these general guidelines.
 FHA loans only allow the seller to pay the buyer's points at closing – anything else will require more of a down payment.
 The VA loan limit is 4 percent.

 Investors sitting on empty rental properties have been known to make concessions as well to lure in good tenants.
 These guidelines aren’t regulated and depend a great deal on how badly the landlord wants to rent the property.
 Rental concessions can include a month's free rent, little or no security deposit or lower monthly payments if you agree to a multi-year lease and the landlord knows he won't have to worry about finding a new tenant for a while.